Watershed Characterization and Land Use Planning

 the Puget Sound Characterization and describes details for the

-assessment of water resources using analyses of watershed
+assessment of water resources (water flow and water quality) using analyses of watershed

 Puget Sound Characterization - Volume 2: A Coarse-scale